tgilbert12990/daddyleagues-groupme-bot/README.md

 ---

-My next task is to refactor some of the code.
+My next task is to refactor some of the code and add the ability to register users and user groups.

 ---

 ## LICENSE

-This plugin is being made available under the MIT License as found in the repository.
+This bot is being made available under the MIT License as found in the repository.

 If you use it in your own project, please let me know.
-While you are not required to letr me know you are using it, I think it would be cool to see what others are using it for.
+While you are not required to let me know you are using it, I think it would be cool to see what others are using it for.